 - There are comprehensive counter-terrorism measures in place under the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002.
 These measures are in addition to the sanctions measures referred to above and the specific regimes relating to Afghanistan and Al-Qaida.

 - Guernsey remains committed to playing a full part in the international fight against terrorism and terrorist financing.
 While the risks posed to the Bailiwick in this area are considered to be very low, it is important that all businesses and individuals are alert to the issues referred to above and the applicable legal framework.
-In 2015 the Policy Council (the predecessor to the Policy & Resources Committee) therefore issued an Advisory Memorandum on the implementation in Guernsey of various UN measures relating to terrorism and terrorist financing, which is available to download here [263kb].
-This Advisory Memorandum is of wide application, extending beyond areas confined to financial services businesses and NPOs.
+In 2015 the Policy Council (the predecessor to the Policy & Resources Committee) therefore issued an Advisory Memorandum on the implementation in Guernsey of various UN measures relating to terrorism and terrorist financing.
+It has since been updated by the Policy & Resources Committee to take into account some amendments to the terrorist financing offences in Guernsey's legal framework that came into effect on 14 December 2018.
+The revised Advisory Memorandum is available to download here [258kb].
+Like the previous version, it is of wide application, extending beyond areas confined to financial services businesses and NPOs.

 - The Financial Action Task Force has published two typologies papers that address the financing of Islamic State and Levant and emerging terrorist financing risks generally.
 Both are available on the FATF website.